ygzaydn/portfolio/README.md

-My portfolio page that give more information about me.
+My portfolio page, which provides more details about me.